Chakroun-Anas/turbo-console-log/README.md

 Properties:

+- turboConsoleLog.logFunction (string): Custom log function to use in the inserted log message, when specified logType property will be ignored

+- turboConsoleLog.logType (enum): "log","warn", "error","debug","table"

 - turboConsoleLog.wrapLogMessage (boolean): Whether to wrap the log message or not.

 - turboConsoleLog.logMessagePrefix (string): The prefix of the log message (default one is 🚀 ).